Luh Tyler makes his lofty debut with “Mr. Skii.”

 Florida’s finest unite in “7 AM in Munich.”

 Florida people are built differently.
 Surviving in that wild state is an accomplishment in itself, and two of its biggest rappers, Kodak Black and Luh Tyler, showcase that resilience in “7 AM in Munich.”
-In this track, the two go back and forth, flexing about taking down their enemies, smoking on some potent stuff, and stacking up cash.
+In the track, the two go back and forth, flexing about taking down their enemies, smoking on some potent stuff, and stacking up cash.
 What stands out most is the sly production, driven by some powerful synths.
 Luh Tyler brings his smooth, slick vibes, while Kodak adds that semi-wild energy we all love.
 Overall, this collaboration hits just right.

 SONG-BY-SONG RATING